structurizr/structurizr.github.io/dsl/cookbook/workspace-extension/index.md

 }
 ```

 In this example we're extending a workspace that's accessible via a public URL, but you can also specify the name of a local file.
-We can use the `!ref` keyword to reference and extend the existing software system named "A", which is identified in the parent workspace as `a`.
+We can use the `!extend` keyword to reference and extend the existing software system named "A", which is identified in the parent workspace as `a`.
 Since `b` is already defined in the parent workspace, we can reference it from the child workspace as if it was defined locally.

 This will create a system context diagram: